-Catena has set the sustainability target that our entire property portfolio will be net positive in terms of biodiversity by 2030.
-This means that Catena will need to be able to show a more positive than negative impact on biodiversity in all properties.
-Biodiversity means the variety of living organisms and natural environments and is a prerequisite for all life on earth.
+Catena has set the sustainability goal that our entire property portfolio will be net positive in terms of biodiversity by 2030.
+This means that Catena should be able to demonstrate a more positive than negative impact on biodiversity in all our properties.
+Biodiversity refers to the richness of variation found among living organisms and natural environments, and it is a prerequisite for all life on Earth.

-One of the biggest threats to biodiversity is land use change, where the natural habitats of many organisms are shrinking due to human impact.
-Catena has a major impact by utilising land and thus the target is a major challenge.
-At the same time, we see no other way forward - biodiversity, together with the climate issue, is crucial for the future.
+One of the greatest threats to biodiversity is changed land use, where many organisms' natural habitats shrink due to human impact.
+Catena has a significant impact by taking land into use, which makes our goal a major challenge.
+At the same time, we see no other way forward – biodiversity, together with the climate issue, is crucial for our future.

-Thinking through the design of a property and taking into account the conditions for animals and nature at an early stage of the new construction project creates the opportunity to increase the natural values of the property.
-There are also great opportunities to create space at an early stage on existing properties.
-A well-thought-out environment around the property is also a long-term quality assurance that makes the property more resistant to extreme weather, for example.
+Carefully planning the design of a property and taking into account the conditions for animals and nature early in a new construction project creates opportunities to increase the natural assets of the property.
+Even on existing properties, there are great opportunities to enhance biodiversity early in the process.
+A well-thought-out environment around the property also serves as a long-term quality assurance, making the property more resilient to, for example, extreme weather.

 Our handbook for measuring biodiversity